Successful Speech Therapy Strategies for Working with Toddlers with Apraxia and Other Speech-Language Difficulties

 A Word about Books with Toddlers with Apraxia

 I only use cards and even books when it’s one of a toddler’s preferred activities.
 Otherwise, I don’t use them at all.
 You will NEVER catch me with a worksheet.
 Therapy is not as efficient as if I used cards or books, but what good is it anyway if a kid hates it?
 I do not see the value in this.
 It takes much more creativity on my part, and I may only get 5 productions of a word or sound vs. 10 attempts in the same amount of time, but again, what good is it if the child is miserable?
 In my experience, miserable children do not talk.
-When they do, it’s usually to scream, “No.” I will never see the point.
+When they do, it’s usually to scream, “No.” I will never see the point with making a child that upset.
 I do not get my kicks from having power struggles with toddlers.
-I may win the battle, but not the war.?
+I may win the battle, but not the war.
 It’s just not worth it to me.

 I use lots of phonemic cues when we start to pay more attention to specific sounds.
 For example, I call a /p/ sound a “popper sound.”
 When I want to teach or practice this sound, I use an activity when saying this sound makes sense, such as bubbles with “pop.”
 Or we might play baby dolls for a child who is starting to potty-train, and we practice words like “pee” and “poo-poo.”